-Senior Advisor, Rule of Law and Detainee Policy, Adjunct Professor of Law
+Senior Advisor, Rule of Law and Detainee Policy, Office of the Secretary of Defense, Adjunct Professor of Law

 B.A., Brown; J.D., Georgetown

 B.A., with honors, Brown University; J.D., cum laude, Georgetown.
 Professor Wagner is the Senior Advisor for Rule of Law and Detainee Policy in the Office...Continue Reading

 B.A., with honors, Brown University; J.D., cum laude, Georgetown.
 Professor Wagner is the Senior Advisor for Rule of Law and Detainee Policy in the Office of the Secretary of Defense.
 In that capacity, he focuses on international negotiations and U.S. policy that seek to strike the right balance between human rights, emerging technologies, and national security.
 In 2011, he served as Deputy Head of the U.S. Delegation to the Convention on Certain Conventional Weapons Review Conference at the UN in Geneva.
 He also supports the Department's efforts to advance a political and legislative strategy to guide the development of a principled, credible law of war detention framework for ongoing operations in Guantanamo Bay and Afghanistan.
 Previously, he served as Special Assistant to the Assistant Secretary of Defense for Global Strategic Affairs, working on the 2010 Nuclear Posture Review and as an adviser on the U.S. delegation to the 2010 Nuclear Non-Proliferation Treaty Review Conference.